 Select the Chroma Key option to add a chroma key (green screen) effect to your PiP media.
+Using this feature, you can remove a color (usually a solid green color) in your video clip or image, revealing a different background for the subject of the video.

-Once enable, do this:
+Once enabled, do this:

-- 1. Click on M and then select the color in the image or video clip that you want to replace/make transparent. - Adjust the Tolerance of hue, Tolerance of saturation, and Tolerance of luminance sliders to remove the selected color/background (green screen).
-Adjust until the image or video behind your PiP media is completely revealed, without any loss of quality on the PiP media. - 3.
-Use the Edge sharpness slider to fine tune the edges of the PiP media on the revealed background.
-Using this slider can make the PiP effect look more authentic by sharpening the edges.
+- 1. Click on and then select the color in the video clip or image that you want to replace/make transparent. - If required, use the Color range slider to adjust range of color that is removed.
+Adjusting this slider can remove or add back color in the video that was removed. - Use the Denoise slider to fine tune the edges of the PiP media on the revealed background.
+Using this slider can make the PiP effect look more authentic by sharpening the edges and removing excess pixels.